yu-ming-chen/tp/docs/UserGuide.md

 - By their name in alphabetical order.

-✏ Example: `sort time`
+✏ Example: `sort name`

-This will sort all the expenditures in that budget by their added date as seen in Figure 5.3.6.1 below:
+This will sort the expenditures in that budget (that are currently displayed) by their name in alphabetical order as seen in Figure 5.3.6.1 below:

 ![Example of sort expenditures command](images/CommandScreenShots/5_3_6_1_sortExpenditure.png)